-Recommendation: require operators to track the type of oil present in each batch as the material is transported through the pipeline.
-Regulatory and response agencies will have access to this information at the time a spill is reported.
-This will allow pipeline operators, regulatory, and response agencies to know what product is spilled when the response is initiated.
+Recommendation: The ability of pipeline, rail, and vessel operators to identify and track the types of oil present in each batch being transported should be improved and the means to communicate this information in an emergency codified; regulatory and response agencies should be permitted access to this information when a spill is reported.
+This will allow industry, regulatory, and response agencies to understand what product is spilled when the response is initiated, and more effectively structure the response to address the specifics of petroleum/oil sands product involved.

-9.1.3 Response
+8.1.3 Response

-The responsible party does not have to demonstrate ability to have appropriate oil spill equipment on site within the mandated time.
-If there is a spill of oil sands products, the responsible party is in compliance with oil spill response requirements if they have implemented a response effort, but it is not necessary that they have the appropriate equipment on site to deal with oils that my submerge or sink over time.
-Initial response time with product appropriate equipment could be especially critical with a spill of oil sands products, given the uncertainty of weathering and the potential for the oil to submerge over time.
+Oil spill regulations require response organizations to demonstrate equipment deployment capabilities, but do not address testing or validation of equipment effectiveness for specific oils.
+If a spill of oil sands products occurs, the responsible party is in compliance with response requirements if a response effort has been implemented; but it is not necessary to have the appropriate equipment on site to address oils that may for example-submerge or sink over time.
+Initial response time with product-appropriate equipment could be especially critical for a spill of oil sands products, given the uncertainty of weathering effects and the increased potential for the oil to submerge over time.
+The Wabamun Lake spill demonstrated the importance of deploying appropriately trained and equipped responders to address product-specific challenges.